Default Distances Based on the CEV-KMV Model: Empirical Analysis

-By using the KMV model, default distances could be computed by combining (\ref{Equation.3}) and (\ref{Equation.5}).
-Table \ref{Table 2} summarizes the results.
-The intuitive evidence against the effectiveness of the classical KMV model is that we could see seldom difference between the average default distances of ST and non ST companies in most of these quarters.
-Only in two quarters (2020Q2 and 2021Q1) we find the default distances of ST companies is far less than that of non ST companies.
-However, we find the standard deviations of ST companies default distances are almost in $[2.5,2.7]$, while those of non ST companies default distances are almost in $[1.9,2.1]$.
-Besides, the histograms of default distances have been shown in Fig.\ref{Fig.1}.
+According to the Table \ref{Table:KMV_Result}, except 2019Q1 we find the DD of ST companies is far less than that of non ST companies.
+The DD of ST companies is near 4 while that of non ST companies is greater than 5.
+We also find the standard deviations of ST companies DD are almost in $[2.5,2.7]$, while those of non ST companies DD are almost in $[2.1,2.3]$.

-Both parametric and non parametric tests results are reported in the Table \ref{Table 3}.
-The parametric tests results present evidence against the KMV model.
-The $p$-values for all quarters are greater than 0.1, indicating that the null hypothesis could not be rejected.
-The results of 2019Q1, 2019Q2, 2020Q1 and 2020Q4 suggest most strongly that there is no evidence for ST default distances are less than non ST default distances.
-A comparison of the results for $Z_1$ versus $Z_2$ illustrates the previously discussed fact that the non parametric test tends to reject too often.
-In a word, though by using $Z_2$, the KMV model performs well in distinguishing ST and non ST companies, the parametric tests results can not satisfy anyone.
-We believe that the classical KMV model do have some disadvantages.
+In the 8 quarters during 2019Q1-2020Q4, the most accurate prediction is offered by data in 2020Q2.
+In this quarter, the average DD of ST companies is $3.965$, while the average DD of non ST companies is $5.425$, and the corresponding $Z_1$ value of is $-9.803$ and $Z_2=0.720$, which means the accuracy of distinguishing ST companies from non ST companies by KMV model is 72.0\%.
+The worst prediction is offered by data in 2019Q1.
+In this quarter, the average DD of ST companies is $5.001$, while the average DD of non ST companies is $5.275$, and the corresponding $Z_1$ value of is $-1.502$ and $Z_2=0.562$, which means the accuracy of distinguishing ST companies from non ST companies by the KMV model is 56.2\%.
+For the other quarters, $Z_1$ is about $-7$, while the prediction accuracy is about 68.0\%.

+Figure \ref{Fig:KMVDD} plots the histograms of ST DD and non ST DD computed by the KMV model, it's clear that Gamma density or other skewed unimodal distribution is better than the Normal.
+Besides, it seems that the non ST DD is more clustering near its mode, which is consistent with the larger standard deviation of ST DD shown in Table \ref{Table:KMV_Result}.